matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

   on the user's organisation.
 Server administrators must make users aware that these fields exist and that they will be made available to every server that this server federates with, if any.

+- Servers are *allowed* to suppress some or all local/remote profile fields they do not wish to share with their local users (e.g. if there are moderation concerns during a go-live phase);
+  however, server admins *must* disclose to users if they are publishing profile fields on behalf of a user over federation that they cannot see, as this could be considered a breach of trust.
+  This feature could cause confusion if some users can see fields that other users cannot, so this should be used sparingly.

 - This proposal focuses on introducing custom free-text fields in a controlled manner.
 Future extensions, such as fields with special behaviours or administrative controls, will be addressed in separate MSCs to allow for thorough community discussion and consideration of UI and